 As a result, after a gap of some years in which I explored further how religious behavior serves the imperatives of various parts of the human brain, I began to develop what I and many friends are now calling “Atheopaganism”: a supernatural-free, godless tradition of celebrations, observances, meditations and other meaningful practices, the goal of which is to increase happiness both individually and in society, and to foster the development of a more sustainable, just and kind world.

-Details on this journey, the science behind it and the principles of Atheopaganism are available here, and those interested in learning more can also request to join the Atheopagan Facebook group, where we discuss and develop Atheopagan ideas, rituals, liturgy and culture, as well as announce events.
+Details on this journey, the science behind it and the principles of Atheopaganism are available here (somewhat outdated) or in the book Atheopaganism: an Earth-Honoring Path Rooted in Science.
+Those interested in learning more can also request to join the Atheopagan Facebook group, where we discuss and develop Atheopagan ideas, rituals, liturgy and culture, as well as announce events.